 The weblogic.Deployer utility is a Java-based deployment tool that provides a command-line interface to the WebLogic Server deployment API.

-The WebLogic Scripting Tool (WLST) is a command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.
+The WLST is a command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.

 These deployment tools are discussed in Deployment Tools in Deploying Applications to Oracle WebLogic Server.

-Regardless of the deployment tool you use, when you initiate the deployment process you specify the components to be deployed, and the targets to which they will be deployed—your cluster, or individual server instances within the cluster or domain.
+Regardless of the deployment tool you use, when you initiate the deployment process, specify the components to be deployed and the targets to which they will be deployed (your cluster or individual server instances within the cluster or domain).

 The Administration Server for the domain manages the deployment process, communicating with the Managed Servers in the cluster throughout the process.
 Each Managed Server downloads components to be deployed, and initiates local deployment tasks.
 The deployment state is maintained in the relevant MBeans for the component being deployed.
 See Deployment Management API.

 You must package applications before you deploy them to WebLogic Server.
-See the packaging topic in Deploying and Packaging from a Split Development Directory in Developing Applications for Oracle WebLogic Server.
+See Packaging Applications Using wlpackage in Developing Applications for Oracle WebLogic Server.